rasliche/ericraslich/src/site/posts/2021-1-17-how-to-find-netlify-forms-api-endpoints.md

 ## _data/results.js

-And this is how you use that form ID and site ID to make a request to the Netlify API.
+And this is how you use that form ID and site ID we found earlier to make a request to the Netlify API.

 ``` js
 // results.js